-&lt;sup>3 "PG&E's marketing and lobbying efforts continue unabated, creating obstacles and demands upon our limited resources."
+9 "PG&E's marketing and lobbying efforts continue unabated, creating obstacles and demands upon our limited resources."
 July 1, 2009 letter from SJVPA General Manager David Orth to CPUC Executive Director Paul Clanon.

 2010.
 Marin Clean Energy began serving customers on May 7, 2010.
-However, a number of MEA-PG&E implementation issues remained unresolved.
+However, a number of ongoing implementation issues remain between PG&E and MEA.

 In May 2010, the Commission issued Decision 10-05-050, in response to a petition by CCSF for modification to one of the original Commission implementation decisions for AB 117.
-This decision mainly clarified the permissible extent of utility marketing with regard to CCA programs.
-The Decision also allowed CCAs to manage their customer opt-out processes and clarified the Commission's authority regarding IOU violations of Commission policy.
+This decision mainly clarified the permissible extent of utility marketing with regard to Community Choice Aggregation programs.
+The Decision also allowed CCAs to manage their customer opt-out processes10 and clarified the Commission's authority regarding IOU violations of Commission policy.

-On January 31, 2011, the CPUC submitted the first quarter report to the Legislature pursuant to the Supplemental Report Language included in the 2010-2011 Budget Act.
-This second quarter report updates the status of the outstanding issues initially raised by MCE in the first quarter report process, while addressing four new issues that have been raised by MCE since January 31, 2011.
-As in the first quarter report, the remainder of this report provides additional detail regarding this brief history, the actions taken in response by the CPUC, and the CPUC's ongoing efforts to implement the CCA law.
+On January 31, 2011, the CPUC submitted the first quarter report to the Legislature pursuant to the Supplemental Report Language included in the 2010-2011 Budget Act; on April 30, 2011 the CPUC submitted the second quarter report.
+This third quarter report updates the status of the outstanding issues initially raised by MEA in the first and second quarter reporting processes, while addressing two new issues that have been raised by MEA since April 30, 2011.
+The remainder of this third quarter report provides additional detail regarding this brief history, the actions taken in response by the CPUC, and the CPUC's ongoing efforts to implement the CCA law.

-&lt;sup>4 As a result of D.10-05-050, made effective on May 20, 2010, MCE took over its customer opt-out processes on June 1, 2010.
+10 As a result of D.10-05-050, made effective on May 20, 2010, MCE took over its customer opt-out processes on June 1, 2010.